SharePoint/sp-dev-docs/docs/general-development/search-connector-framework-in-sharepoint.md

 - **Securing data** In most scenarios, not all data is accessible to all users.
 It's important that this also works with search, so when a user searches by using the search UI, the user can see only the results he or she has access to.
 This means the connector must know how to read the security of the external system, and bring that security-related information back during the crawl into the index.
 For example, you could implement crawl-time storage of Windows NT access control lists (ACLs).

-Table 2 describes the stereotyped operations that apply when you create a BCS indexing connector for SharePoint 2013.
+Table 2 describes the stereotyped operations that apply when you create a BCS indexing connector for SharePoint.

 **Table 2.
-BCS stereotyped operations supported by Search in SharePoint 2013**
+BCS stereotyped operations supported by Search in SharePoint**

 |**Operation**|**Description**|